Where to Try Vegan German Food in Berlin

 Frea Bakery

 Frea is a bakery I’ve hyped up on my blog for ages!
 Not only do they operate as a modern German bakery, but they’re also fully vegan and zero-waste.
 They serve all sorts of great pastries!
-Their marzipan poppy seed pastry is excellent and not too sweet, plus it incorporates two ingredients that are very popular in Germany.
+Their marzipan poppy seed pastry is excellent and not too sweet, plus feature two ingredients that are very popular in Germany.
 Their sandwiches also incorporate traditional German baking style and are served on a variety of bread rolls, also known as Brötchen.

 Gartenstraße 9 | Mitte